Neovici/cosmoz-omnitable/docs/documentation.md

 the data, while the element prototype is fully defined in the `Cosmoz.OmnitableColumnBehavior` behavior.

-This allows for type specific columns elements, that defines new rendering templates, and might override the default column's prototype as well.
+The types specific column elements defines new rendering templates and use `Cosmoz.OmnitableColumnBehavior` as base pototype that they might override to provide type specific functionalities.

 ### Basic usage